Rookie Card Year: 1991

 Investment Rating: 7.5

 Although his career did not end on the best of terms, Brett Favre remains one of the most intriguing and popular football players of all-time.
-His gunslinging mindset, relaxed personality, and many NFL accolades combine to make him a collector favorite.
+His gunslinging mindset, laid-back personality and many NFL accolades combine to make him a collector favorite.
 Because of this, Brett Favre cards and autographs continue to see strong interest from the hobby.

 Born and raised in Mississippi, Brett Favre accepted a scholarship to play football at the University of Southern Mississippi.
 The team originally wanted to play him as a defensive back, but Favre decided to stay at quarterback.
 Despite being buried on the depth chart, he quickly worked his way to starter as a freshman and would remain the Southern Miss quarterback for his entire collegiate career.